gher-uliege/OCEA0036/README.md

 ## Required software

 It is required that the students install Julia (https://julialang.org/downloads/).
-One should also install the packages PyPlot, NCDatasets and IJulia with the following commands to be executed inside the Julia command line interface:
+One should also install the packages `PyPlot`, `NCDatasets` and `IJulia` with the following commands to be executed inside the Julia command line interface:

 ```julia